landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 ### 4. How do the parameters of deep and shallow layers differ?

 Let's step back from decoding meaning and take a look at the parameter values.
-The distribution of Wk/Wq/Wv/Wo values is approximately 0-centered, and evolves from a fat-tailed distribution towards a gaussian distribution as one goes deeper into the network.
+The distribution of Wk/Wq/Wv/Wo values is approximately 0-centered, and evolves from a fat-tailed distribution in the first ('shallowest') transformer layers towards a gaussian distribution as one goes deeper into the network.
 A great metric to track this trend with is the ratio of standard deviation to the mean amplitude [σ/mean(abs(vect))], which has a value of ~1.25 for a 0-centered gaussian.

 <img src="/docs/assets/img/sigma-over-mean.png" target = "_blank" rel = "noreferrer noopener" alt = "Sigma divided by mean for attention matrices" width="600"/>